Schwarzenegger–Stallone rivalry: Mentions in film

-In Twins, Schwarzenegger's character makes fun of a Rambo poster that he sees on the wall, implying with a hand gesture that he had bigger muscles than Stallone's depiction of Rambo.
-Stallone responded in the movie Tango & Cash, in which he beat up a man who looked like Schwarzenegger.
-Stallone later admitted that he imagined Schwarzenegger while shooting the scene.
-In Last Action Hero, a Terminator 2 poster was shown with Stallone's face, and Schwarzenegger's character compliments his performance in a tongue-in-cheek manner.
-In Demolition Man (1993), Stallone’s John Spartan wakes up in the future to find that Arnold Schwarzenegger has a Presidential Library, due to a Constitutional amendment that allowed citizens born outside the United States to run for office.
+In Twins (1988), Schwarzenegger's character takes notice of a Rambo III poster, mockingly implying with a hand gesture that he has bigger muscles than John Rambo.
+In Stallone's Tango & Cash (1989), his character mockingly tells a criminal "l loved you in Conan the Barbarian!" before beating him up.
+Last Action Hero (1993) features scenes in the world of a movie starring Schwarzenegger; as Schwarzenegger is not an actor in this reality, an advertisement for Terminator 2 instead depicts Stallone starring as the title character, while Schwarzenegger's character offers tongue-in-cheek praise of Stallone's performance.
+In Demolition Man (1993), Stallone's John Spartan wakes up in the future year of 2032 to find that Arnold Schwarzenegger had gone on to serve as President of the United States (due to a constitutional amendment that allowed citizens born outside the United States to run for office).

 In an interview with Jimmy Fallon on The Tonight Show, Stallone stated that Schwarzenegger once tricked him into doing the critically reviled 1992 film Stop!
 Or My Mom Will Shoot.
 Schwarzenegger later admitted to this in an interview with Jimmy Kimmel on Jimmy Kimmel Live!, saying:

 I read the script, and it was a piece of shit.
-Let's be honest.
-I say to myself, 'I'm not going to do this movie...'
-Then they went to Sly, and Sly called me (and asked), 'have they ever talked to you about doing this movie?'
-And I said, 'yes, I was thinking about doing it.
-This is a really brilliant idea, this movie.'
-When he heard that, because he was in competition, he said, 'Whatever it takes, I'll do the movie.'
-And of course the movie went major into the toilet.
+I say to myself, "I'm not going to do this movie."
+Then they went to Sly, and Sly called me and [asked], "have they ever talked to you about this movie?"
+And I said, "Yes, I was thinking about doing it—this is a really brilliant idea, this movie."
+When he heard that, because [we were] in competition, he immediately called them and said, "Whatever it takes, I'll do the movie."
+And, of course, the movie went major into the toilet.

-Demise and legacy
+Conclusion and legacy

 The rivalry ended in the late 1990s when both actors' impact on the box office had reduced significantly.
-At the turn of the millennium, The Hollywood Reporter said that the pair were ideating a joint acting venture.
+At the turn of the millennium, The Hollywood Reporter said that the pair were considering a joint acting venture.
 Schwarzenegger also invited Stallone for multiple inaugurations during his time as the Governor of California; as a gesture of goodwill, Stallone had donated $15,000 to Schwarzenegger's re-election campaign in 2005.
-The pair also starred in four movies together: The Expendables, The Expendables 2, The Expendables 3, and Escape Plan.
-Additionally, Schwarzenegger also had an uncredited cameo appearance in The Expendables.
+The pair also appeared in four movies together: The Expendables (with Schwarzenegger making an uncredited cameo appearance), The Expendables 2, The Expendables 3, and Escape Plan.

 In the 2023 Netflix documentary series Arnold, which chronicles the life and career of Schwarzenegger, Stallone reflects on their long-running rivalry, acknowledging that Schwarzenegger ultimately surpassed him in box-office success and cultural prominence, stating:

 "He wanted to be number one.
 Unfortunately, he got there."